Record ticket sales as WSL season kicks off

 MANCHESTER CITY

-Usual home: Academy Stadium, Manchester; Game at Etihad v Man Utd in December.
+Usual home: Academy Stadium, Manchester.
+Game at Etihad v Man Utd in December.

-All tickets for Sunday's match against Arsenal at the 7,000-capacity Academy Stadium have been sold, with the attendance set to top their previous record at the venue of 5,317 against Man Utd in February.
+All tickets for the postponed match against Arsenal at the 7,000-capacity Academy Stadium had been sold which would have beaten their previous record at the venue of 5,317 against Man Utd in February.

-The crowd for the corresponding fixture versus Arsenal last year was 2,355 with less than half that number attending the opening game against Tottenham.

 Around 20,000 tickets have already been sold for City's game against Manchester United at Etihad Stadium in December and the team have seen record season ticket sales - double the number compared to last season.